Brisbane represents the center of the second-largest Australian state and is one of the world’s most livable cities.

 4. Is it cheaper than the other Australian cities?

-If you need to stick to a budget, you will still be able to live an enjoyable life in Brisbane without missing out on the things you need.
+If you need to stick to a budget, you can still live an enjoyable life in Brisbane without missing out on the things you need.

 Rental prices are almost half of Sydney’s.
 The excellent educational facilities present in Queensland’s capital put it at the top of the list of the best place to build a family.

-Public transport is highly recommended not just to reduce the impact on our planet but also because it can halve the overall cost of travelling solely by car.
+Public transport is highly recommended not just to reduce the impact on our planet but also because it can halve the overall cost of traveling solely by car.

 In addition, it will save you from the time-consuming task of finding a park in the CBD.